 Refer to course descriptions in the back of this catalog for course prerequisites.
+(S-L) = Course(s) with field-based service-learning component.

 Because of Dallas Baptist University's quest for meaningful assessment of graduate candidates, a defense of degree is required in all College of Education Graduate Programs.
 The defense of degree is a capstone collection of signature assessments and artifacts with reflections that demonstrate a candidate's personal growth, development, and acquisition of knowledge, skills and dispositions.